mjverrochi/Ames-Housing-Price-Prediction-LinearRegression/README.md

 There are 3 notebooks.
 One has just single family detached data, another is all property types, the last is just 2fmCon and Duplex. gr_liv_area is square footage of home, but only above grade (above ground).
 If there is a basement at a particular home, this square footage is not included in the gr_liv_area measure.

+Interpretation of Model

+From the root mean squared error, we can see that we are, on average, $35,563 off on predicting price on the train data and $43,116 off on predicting price on test data, from the train/test split of the train dataset.

 What Next
 Things I would like to look into as the project continues: